intheltif/Multiplayer_Battleship/README.md

 * Broadcast in BattleServer is only used in battleSever, thus there is no need for any other class to have access to the broadcast method.

-* Close in the Connection agent
+* Close in the ConnectionAgent for same reason as above.

 * Connect in BattleClient, the only place that a BattleClient should call connect is in the constructor of BattleClient.